Hakimba/oxywa/README.md

-# oxywa
+# Oxywa

-My first blog, built with yocaml
+My first blog, built with [YOCaml](https://github.com/xhtmlboi/yocaml)

+> WIP, currently i learn yocaml so there is no blog yet.